How does cocaine work?

 Cocaine works most quickly and efficiently when it’s snorted or smoked.
 However, because so much cocaine is flooding the brain all at once, these methods of administration come with their own particular dangers.
 Using cocaine can also damage the nasal tissues and the lungs.

 Does cocaine work for everyone?

 No, cocaine won’t work for everyone.
-Taking cocaine is always risky when it’s not sued for medical purposes, particularly because street cocaine is often mixed with other drugs or potentially toxic substances.
+Taking cocaine is always risky when it’s not used for medical purposes, particularly because street cocaine is often mixed with other drugs or potentially toxic substances.
 Furthermore, using cocaine opens you up not only to potential health problems, but also to the risks of addiction and overdose.

 How cocaine works questions

 Still have questions about cocaine and how cocaine works?
 Please leave your questions and comments about cocaine below.
 We will be happy to try to answer your questions personal and promptly.